sdemos/whatsopen/api/README.md

 As a college student, I don't plan my days in advance.
 I do whatever I feel like, whenever I feel like.
 If I think to myself "I want to shove semi-nutritious grey matter into my mouth hole," I don't want to wade through garbage information on the ugly and non-functional dining services webpage just to find out what places are open, and I certainly don't want to figure out what time it is or, God forbid, do math to figure out how much time I have left to get there.

 What I want is a place that tells me what is open now, and for how long they will stay open.
 And that's it.
 I don't care about things that are already closed.
-I refuse to navigate farther than the homepage.
+I refuse to navigate farther than the homepage for something so simple.
 This is made for me.
 Use it if you want.

 Structure
 ---------